-Other great extras are feeding the sting rays at Stingray Bay, the DinoTrek Exhibit, or taking a Carousel ride! (*Prices range from $2-$4 per person for extra activities.)
+Other great extras are Campground Critters, 4D Theater and unlimited Train & Carousel Rides! (*Prices range from $2-$4 per person for extra activities.)

 Birthday Party on the Cheap!

-Last year Jasmine’s birthday was on a $2 Tuesday, so we had a few friends meet us at the zoo for the day.
+One year our daughter’s birthday was on a $2 Tuesday, so we had a few friends meet us at the zoo for the day.
 It was such an inexpensive birthday party!
-For lunch we had pizza delivered to their outdoor picnic area.
+For lunch, we had pizza delivered to the zoo’s outdoor picnic area.
 This area offered plenty of tables, restrooms, and even a playground.
 There wasn’t a fee for “reserving” tables, and since it was outside of the zoo we didn’t have to worry about lugging around gifts.